-6.2.10 Impact assessment and mitigation measures on human environment a) Potential impact on occupational health and safety
+6.2.10 Impact assessment and mitigation measures on human environment

 6.2.10.1 Potential impact on human environment

 Raw materials such as fishery products and shrimps are processed and exported by TMP Factory.
 Employees may suffer ill health or injuries (e.g. frostbite) due to prolonged exposure to low temperatures (particularly those with certain pre-existing medical conditions).
 Extreme cold may also lead to gradual loss of awareness of risk.